nixg33k/netscan/README.md

 Sample output.

-The script will autodiscover your current networks and/or subnets and scan each subnet individually.
+The script will autodiscover your current networks and/or subnets, and scan each subnet individually.